 By using Social Media to connect with your customers, you have the opportunity to monitor what they want, the problems they’re facing, and how you could serve them.
 In order to truly satisfy your customers and make their life easier, you need to offer them customer service that is more personalized and effective; and Social Media helps you do just that.

 Customers these days know that Social Media is a lot more approachable and friendly than a call center executive, thousands of miles away, who has a hard time resolving your problem.
 In other words, customers want superior service without the hassle.

 Increasing customer satisfaction with Social Media includes:

 • Monitoring conversations to see if your customers are talking about your brand and in what context.

-• Broadcasting important messages, announcements and offers to customers via a Social Media platform such as Twitter.
+• Broadcasting important messages, announcements, and offers to customers via Social Media platforms such as Twitter, Facebook and Instagram.

 • Connect and build a relationship with power users or customer advocates so that they can help serve other customers.